noawe-boi/NoahsObsidianSync/English Narrative Writing Exercise 12-5-2024.md

 I really didn't think that in all my years as a pilot, I'd ever end up in a situation like this.
 I might have been able to avoid it entirely if I hadn't been distracted by the zipper on my jacket.
-It was a new jacket,
+It was a new jacket, but now I might need a new plane.
+Dangling off the tail of it like I am now, I can see the slight skew in the wings, I knew the dealer was